cermati/coding-convention/readme.md

 ```

 ### Builder pattern
-Please create DTO / builder pattern for method (no function in java) with >= 2 parameters.
+Please create DTO / builder pattern for functions and methods with >= 2 parameters.
-You could use lombok plugin to automatically create builder for you.
+You could use lombok plugin (java) to automatically create builder for you.

 ```java
 // Bad :')